emmawalshdev/The-Book-bar/testing.md

 2. Posted Reviews section

     - For users logged out:
-        - If reviews exist, confirm that the review cards are visable.
+        - If reviews exist, confirm that the review cards are visible.
         - If no reviews exist, confirm that a placeholder card is displayed.

     - For users logged in:
         - If reviews exist, confirm that the review cards are visible.
         - If no reviews exist, confirm that a placeholder card is displayed.
-        - On review cards, confirm that the 'Edit' button is not visible (unless the user is the content creator or 'admin').
+        - On review cards, confirm that the Edit button is not visible (unless the user is the content creator or 'admin').
         - Confirm that the review information is correctly aligned with the mongodb data.
         - Confirm that the date is included.